5 Project Leadership Lessons from the NFL

 Of course, this takes patience and commitment as Bill Belichick found out when he struggled with his Surface Pro from our friends at Microsoft!
 Belichick would be the first man to tell you that he lost his temper because of poor execution and performance from his team and not a temperamental device.
 He is not a man who hides away from failure.

 Football teams can’t win every game.
 Not every project can be successful.
 The question is what was learned and what can be improved next time around?

 Winning seemed to come as naturally as breathing for Bill Walsh, one of the greatest coaches in sporting history.
 He knew the value of failure because he didn’t hide from it.

-Do you think at after Super Bowl 49 that Pete Carroll went back to his team scratching his head, maybe even pointing fingers?
+Do you think after Super Bowl 49 that Pete Carroll went back to his team scratching his head, maybe even pointing fingers?
 Absolutely not, Pete Carroll knows what it takes to win and that to react like that would achieve nothing.
-He acknowledged the blunder, owned it and moved on to the next season, the next game.
+He acknowledged the blunder, owned it, and moved on to the next season, the next game.